 To make this pear granola, you will need a cookie sheet with sides.
 Parachement paper also allows for easy clean up and makes funneling the pear granola into airtight containers easier.

 I love using glass containers to store my granola in.
 They are great for the environment and easy to open and close.
-I use the containers to store just about everything (granola, homemade cinnamon raisin peanut butter, honey sunbutter, eggnog granola).
+I use the containers to store just about everything (granola, homemade cinnamon raisin peanut butter, vegan granola).
 I highly suggest them and would be lost in the kitchen without them!

 I use sweet leaf stevia packets, I have found that there are little chemical fillers in this stevia, which I appreciate.
 I love the it’s premeasured for days when I’m running around like a crazy person in the kitchen.
 Anyone else feel like this sometimes?